Platelet Rich Fibrin in New York

 At Gotham Plastic Surgery, we offer PRF injections as a non-surgical approach to addressing the common signs of aging as well as promoting hair growth.
-Nurse Jen has extensive training in PRF therapy and can help you achieve your desired aesthetic goals.
+The medical spa team has extensive training in PRF therapy and can help you achieve your desired aesthetic goals.

 What problems can PRF correct?

 Platelet Rich Fibrin injections can treat a wide range of skin concerns, including: